dgraph-io/graphoverflow/syntax_changes.md

 TODO - Need to fix some bugs like "Vote".

-Right now (4th of July, 2018) this project is working with Dgraph V1.0.6.
+Right now (26th of April, 2020) this project is working with Dgraph v20.03.1.
 We are using Dgraph-JS and Dgraph-JS-HTTP.

 **Well Dgraph-js is a working in progress - You can use it, there are only conflicts to solve.
 Create a Fake user first if you do not want to  generate an RDF as the README tells.**